-A limited amount of open storage may be permitted for an on-farm diversified use, provided that such storage is appropriately screened from public view, neighboring properties and residential dwellings on adjacent lots.

-DESIGN OF BUILDINGS AND STRUCTURES

-All new buildings and/or structures used or occupied by the on-farm diversified use shall be designed and constructed so as to maintain the agricultural character of the property/area and be easily removed without negatively impacting the agricultural capability of the land, or easily converted to agriculture use should the on-farm diversified use on the lot cease (e.g., be moved to a settlement to facilitate the expansion.

-• On-farm diversified uses shall be compatible with, and not hinder, surrounding agricultural operations, or other nearby land uses.
+- A limited amount of open storage may be permitted for an on-farm diversified use, provided that such storage is appropriately screened from public view, neighboring properties and residential dwellings on adjacent lots. - All new buildings and/or structures used or occupied by the on-farm BUILDINGS AND STRUCTURES • All new buildings and/or structures used or occupied by the on-farm diversified use shall be designed and constructed so as to maintain the agricultural character of the property/area and be easily removed without negatively impacting the agricultural capability of the land, or easily converted to agriculture use should the on-farm diversified use on the lot cease (e.g., be moved to a settlement to facilitate the expansion. - On-farm diversified uses shall be compatible with, and not hinder, surrounding agricultural operations, or other nearby land uses.